nvi-inc/fs-vgos/fs-vgos.md

 fivept
 ```

-and check the "xoffset" values are small.
+and check the "xoffset" offset values are small.
 Then check the SEFDs

 ```fs
 onoff